kebasaa/SCIO-read/README.md

 * Some example temperature readings are also available in the folder "example-data"

 ## Currently unknown
-The following commands have been identified and can be used to read or write commands.
-For writing messages, I have currently no idea which handle they need to be written to, not what the messages need to contain
+The meaning of the hex raw data is currently unknown.
+Some of the commands were identified, but not completely.
+I have currently no idea which handle they need to be written to, not what the messages need to contain

 | Command (int) | hex | Meaning                | handle & message format |
 | ------------- |-----| -----------------------|-----------------|